danieledurante/GroupTensor-Test/Application-Tutorial.md

 Description
 -----------
 As described in the [`README.md`](https://github.com/danieledurante/GroupTensor-Test/blob/master/README.md) file, this tutorial contains general guidelines and code to perform the analyses for the [ANES](http://electionstudies.org/studypages/anes_timeseries_2016/anes_timeseries_2016.htm) application in **Section 5** of the paper.
-In particular, we provide information on how to **download and clean the data**, detailed **R code to perform posterior inference and testing** under the proposed dependent mixture of tensor factorizations, and **guidelines to reproduce Figure 3 and 4** in the paper.
+In particular, we provide information on how to **download and clean the data**, detailed **R code to perform posterior inference and testing** under the proposed dependent mixture of tensor factorizations and **guidelines to reproduce Figure 3 and 4** in the paper.

 Upload and Clean the Data from the ANES
 --------------------------------------